-The Silk Road changed the world when it was first instituted.
-Even after all these centuries, the legacy of its achievements continues to affect the way countries approach long-distance trade.
+The Silk Road changed the world when it was first founded.
+And even after over half a millennia, the legacy of its achievements continues to affect the way long-distance trade is approached.

-Here’s 18 little known facts about the Silk Road that will increase your chances of becoming the next pub quiz champion!
+Here’s some fun facts about the Silk Road that will increase your chances of becoming the next pub quiz champion!

 They call it the Silk Road but it was more of a route than a road; it encompassed paths that crossed both land and sea.
 Rather than one definitive route, the Silk Road would change depending on factors like weather and conflict.

 The main Silk Road had a southern branch (cutting through the Karakorum Mountains), a northern branch (cutting through Russia to the West), the Tea Horse Road (cutting through Tibet and India), and the Maritime Silk Road (reaching the Middle East and Europe by crossing seas).

 3. The Silk Road lasted until the 1400s.